gve-vse-tim/intro-to-terraform-and-intersight/standalone/README.md

-# Server Profile Example for Terrafor Intersight Provider
+# UCS C-series Standalone Server Profile Example

 This example is take directly from a valid, server deployment to an internal Cisco lab C240 M4L server.
 That being said, it is derived heavily